William Alfred Fowler: Career

-Fowler's doctoral students at Caltech included Donald D. Clayton.
+Fowler's doctoral students at Caltech included Donald D. Clayton and George M. Fuller.

 Personal life

 A lifelong fan of steam locomotives, Fowler owned several working models of various sizes.

-Fowler's first wife was Adriane Fay (née Olmsted) Fowler.
+Fowler's first wife was Adriane Fay (née Olmsted) Fowler (1912-1988).
 They had two daughters, Mary Emily and Martha.

 In December 1989, Fowler married Mary Dutcher, an artist, in Pasadena, California.

 On 11 March 1995, Fowler died from kidney failure in Pasadena, California.
 He was 83.